dnlzrgz/hugo-terrassa-theme/README.md

 $ hugo new example.md -k page
 ```

-You'll get something like this inside your content folder.
+You'll get something like this:

 ```markdown
 ---